 Watch Out for Wildlife: 6 Tips to Reduce Deer-Vehicle Collisions

-It’s that time of the year when daylight savings has ended, the days are shorter, and deer behavior and movement patterns change due to mating.
+We’re coming up on that time of the year — when daylight savings ends, days are shorter, and deer behavior and movement patterns change due to mating.
 Here are some tips to help reduce deer-vehicle collisions during rutting season.

 - Watch for deer, especially around sunrise and sunset.
 More deer-vehicle collisions occur during these times than at any other time.

 - Slow down and drive carefully in areas where deer are known or likely to cross roadways.
-Signs are posted in areas known to have large deer populations or areas where agricultural fields divide from forest areas.
+Signs are posted in areas with large deer populations or areas where agricultural fields divide from forest areas.

 - Honk the horn and reduce your speed when you see deer next to the roadway, which may help scare them away.